top of page

 MACNYC.JPG

-Antonieta Contreras, LCSW-R
+Antonieta Contreras, LCSW-R, BCN, CCPT-II

 "I believe in emotional health.
 I think that having emotions is as natural as your appetite and that having emotional difficulties is as human as experiencing hunger.
 Therefore, it is my conviction that processing our emotions in therapy is as necessary as any other visit to a doctor: either for a check-up, when there are initial symptoms, or once the problem has already manifested and is making our life somehow dysfunctional.
 I avoid labels or focusing on pathology; instead, I concentrate on helping my clients to overcome the doubts, difficulties or challenges that get in the way of a calm, stable and fulfilling life."